-The demo version of “The Pedestrian” doesn’t include super difficult puzzles so far, but the ten to fifteen minutes of playtime are still totally worth it!
-The tutorial is pretty subtle, because the hints for new interaction forms are always just displayed in the background on different screens, which is a very charming way to include the instructions in my opinion.
-Also it’s a delight to see the little fella through one door just to pop out somewhere else.
-I’ll keep an eye on this little gem for sure.
+The demo version of “The Pedestrian” does not include super difficult puzzles so far, but the ten to fifteen minutes of playtime are still totally worth it!
+The tutorial is pretty subtle, as the hints for new interaction forms are always just displayed in the background on different screens, which is a very charming way to include the instructions.
+It is also a delight to see the little fellow go through one door just to pop out somewhere else.
+[PLAY]